sevenval/flat-docs/reference/flow.md

 ## Init Flow

-An init flow is a flow that is executed before the regular flow for each path in the `basePath`.
-It is specified by `x-flat-init` on the top level in the OpenAPI definition:
+An _init flow_ is a separate flow file that is executed before the regular flow that is defined for an API path.
+It is specified by setting `x-flat-init` on the top level in the OpenAPI definition:

 ```yaml
 …